Markalope/demo-bootcamp-prep/README.md

-hello worl, time for git
+hello world, time for git